 - Silom Road Bangkok – All You Need to Know

 If we were to live in India for an extended period of time, without a doubt it would be in Goa.
-Here, everything is a bit more liberal, the men are used to seeing women in bathing suits, there’s less harassment and there’s a slower beach vibe.
+Here, everything is a bit more liberal, there’s less harassment and there’s a slower beach vibe.

 Want to read more about India Travel?
 See Also:

 And, check out this post from our friend Rachel who shares what a day in the life of an expat in Goa looks like.